vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487C/20487C_MOD06_DEMO.md

 1. Open **Search Windows** by clicking the magnifying glass next to the **Start** menu.
 2. Enter **Turn windows features on or off**, and then press **Enter**.
 3. Select the **Internet Information Services** check box once.
 A black square should appear within the white check box.
-4. Expand **Internet Information Services** and then expand **World Wide Web Services**.
+4. Expand **Internet Information Services**, and then expand **World Wide Web Services**.
 5. Select the **Application Development Features** check box.
 6. You also need to activate Windows Communication Foundation (WCF) support before you can deploy WCF services to IIS.
 To do this:
 	a) In the **Windows Features** window, expand **.NET Framework 4.7 Advances Services**.
 	b) Expand **WCF Services**, and then select all the check boxes inside it (**HTTP Activation**, **Message Queuing (MSMQ) Activation**, and so on.)
-6. Click **Ok**, Windows proceeds to install the required components.
+7. Click **Ok**.
+Windows proceeds to install the required components.
 After this, IIS will is activated.
-7. Verify that IIS works:
+8. Verify that IIS works:
 	a) Open a browser.
 	b) Navigate to **http://localhost/**.
 	c) An **Internet Information Services** page should appear.